RitRa/MachineLearning-project/README.md

 # charts
 import seaborn as sns
 import matplotlib.pyplot as plt
+# for creating folder for plots
+import os
 # statistical analysis
 import researchpy as rp
 import statsmodels.api as sm